 In addition to our regular zoning practice, we work with developers and other clients in other areas of permitting and land use regulation, including the Massachusetts Environmental Policy Act (MEPA), the National Environmental Policy Act (NEPA), the Massachusetts Wetlands Protection Act, and work to gain licenses and approvals under G.L.
 Chapter 91 for development on filled tidelands and waterfront projects.

-experience in wastewater disposal under Title 5 of the State Environmental Code (septic systems) and in seeking permitting for more elaborate subsurface disposal , including on-site, privately owned wastewater treatment facilities.
+We also have substantial experience in wastewater disposal under Title 5 of the State Environmental Code (septic systems) and in seeking permitting for more elaborate subsurface disposal , including on-site, privately owned wastewater treatment facilities.

 If necessary, members of our Litigation Practice Group prosecute administrative and judicial appeals.